Door closer: Closer development

 In 1907 the Briton B was first placed on the market.

 In the United States, Lewis.
-C. Norton started his business in 1877, entering the door closer market in 1880 with a door check for the Boston Trinity Church.
+C. Norton started his business in 1877, entering the door closer market in 1880 with a door check for the Trinity Church, Boston.
 Eugene Blount, Francis Richards and Joseph Bardsley also played important parts in the development, improvement and commercialization of door closers along with other companies, including Yale, Norton, Rixson and The Shelby Spring Hinge Company.

-Since the 1970s/1980s Dorma and GEZE have pushed to dominate the door closer business, with Ingersol Rand, ASSA ABLOY, RIXSON having large portions of the American market.